 Jason Kissel

-Minister of Music & Organist
+Minister of Music & Arts / Organist

 Jason Kissel is Minister of Music & Organist at First & Franklin Presbyterian Church in Baltimore, Maryland where he conducts the Sanctuary Choir (the church's Sunday choir comprised of amateur and professional singers) and works closely with The Spire Series Committee in creating and presenting high quality arts programming for the community.
 Dr. Kissel has led the church to commission new choral music by Robert Sirota and Lois Hopkins; in addition, he has introduced a significant amount of multi-cultural choral literature and global music to the congregation at First & Franklin.